DCtheTall/related-website-partition-api/TAG-self-review-questionnaire.md

 ### 2.6.
 Do the features in your specification introduce state that persists across browsing sessions?

 Yes, this feature gives third parties embedded in a site in an RWS access to a storage partition that is available across different browsing sessions.
-This storage partition should be cleared when a user wishes to clear storage for that origin.
+This storage partition should be cleared when a user wishes to clear storage for the storage origin.
+User agents should also clear this storage if the user is able to delete data for all sites in the RWS.

 ### 2.7.
 Do the features in your specification expose information about the underlying platform to origins?